brightly-salty/qbcanon/literature/world.md

 - She rekindles her relationship with Obinze (who she affectionately calls "Ceiling") and he divorces Kosi and goes back to Ifemelu

+#### Cyprian Ekwensi

+People of the City

+- crime reporter and band leader Amusa Sango

 #### Wole Soyinka

+The Swamp Dwellers

+A Play of Giants

+Shuttle in the Crypt

+The Interpreters

+Season of Anatomy

+Ake

+Isara

+The Open Sore of a Continent: A Personal History of the Nigerian Literature

 The Lion and the Jewel